EU picks antibody treatments, arthritis drug as preferred COVID-19 therapies

-June 29 (Reuters) - The European Commission on Tuesday picked four antibody treatments and a repurposed rheumatoid arthritis drug by Eli Lilly (LLY.N) for an initial portfolio of preferred drugs to treat COVID-19.
+(Reuters) - The European Commission on Tuesday picked four antibody treatments and a repurposed rheumatoid arthritis drug by Eli Lilly for an initial portfolio of preferred drugs to treat COVID-19.

 The selection of drugs is part of the EU Strategy on COVID-19 Therapeutics, launched in May, to speed up EU approval and for a joint procurement plan on behalf of member states, complementing more advanced efforts on vaccines.

-The commission's pick of most promising treatments comprises Eli Lilly and Incyte's (INCY.O) Olumiant for hospitalized COVID-19 patients on oxygen, as well as new antibody drugs for early-stage disease developed by Regeneron (REGN.O), Eli Lilly (LLY.N), Celltrion (091990.KQ) and an alliance of GlaxoSmithKline (GSK.L) and partner Vir (VIR.O). read more
+The commission’s pick of most promising treatments comprises Eli Lilly and Incyte’s Olumiant for hospitalized COVID-19 patients on oxygen, as well as new antibody drugs for early-stage disease developed by Regeneron, Eli Lilly, Celltrion and an alliance of GlaxoSmithKline and partner Vir.

 The Commission reiterated on Tuesday it would draw up a portfolio of at least 10 potential COVID-19 therapeutics.